wrey75/johannes/README.md

 # johannes

+> THIS PACKAGE IS NOW ABANDONNED.
+A REPLACEMENT HAS BEEN MADE SUCCESSFULLY BUT
+> NOT YET PACKAGED.
+THE NEW SYSTEM ALLOWS JSON GENERATION AND SOME OTHER FEATURES
+> LIKE WIDGETS AND PLUG-INS.
+FOR THE MOMENT, THIS NEW PACKAGE NOT YET NAMES IS
+> IN PRODUCTION ON MY WEBSITE BUT I HAD NO TIME TO CREATE A SUITABLE PACKAGE.

 *johannes* is a new CMS based on some ideas provided by Wordpress.
 But quite different.
 Written in PHP but it is conceived to be agnostic and mustache-centric.
 It means that the system is driven by templates